flooji/IOTA-Raspberry-API/README.md

 Installation

-You can download this repo and then run ```sh npm install``` to install all dependencies automatically. npm-modules (dependencies are also visible in package.json-file):
+You can download this repo to your Raspberry Pi and then run ```npm install``` to install all dependencies automatically. npm-modules (dependencies are also visible in package.json-file):
 - @iota/mam v.0.7.3
 - cors v.2.8.5